Paul Sorensen (landscape gardener): Legacy

 Sorensen's approach to landscape garden design, although based in the European tradition, was influenced by the Australian landscape.
 He saw the most important elements of gardens as being trees and larger shrubs.
 He used mainly exotic plants in his Australian gardens, but his terracing, stone walls, and other features were typically less formal and conventional than those of earlier garden designers.
 A signature feature was stone walling using local rock that may have been split or broken to shape but not noticeably cut with straight edges.

 He made use of the surrounding outlooks and natural vegetation and he did use large native trees—such as the Illawarra flame trees and coastal cypress pine at "Gleniffer Brae"—when and where it suited his design.
 In the garden of "Mahratta", he mixed native trees with exotics.
 At "Everglades", he created a small waterfall and "grotto pool" of natural appearance—clearly influenced by the natural watercourses of the Blue Mountains—and the garden has a lookout overlooking Gordon Falls and the Jamison Valley Similarly, at "Leuralla", the garden overlooks the Jamison Valley.
-At "Gleniffer Brae", the garden framed views of nearby Mount Kiera and at Mt Kiera Scout Camp, he made advantage of distant views to the ocean.
+At "Gleniffer Brae", the garden framed views of nearby Mount Keira and at Mt Keira Scout Camp, he made advantage of distant views to the ocean.
 However, Sorensen planned his gardens so that plantings screened views and other features, which were gradually revealed only by moving through the garden space.

 Although he planned a garden with its final landscape form in mind, Sorensen anticipated the development of the garden over a long period of time, during which its nature would vary as it matured; the aim was to allow the garden to achieve its own ecological equilibrium, after which only relatively little maintenance would be needed.
 This notion of planning for continuing change and development, over many years, was a novel and unusual approach, when Sorensen began his work.